 It is also possible to copy the straightness graph to the clipboard and then paste it for example to a Word editor document.
 Copy to clipboard command is available from popup menu that appears after right-click on the area of the graph.

-The parallelism option can be configured in the Configuration window accessible both from the Main Menu or from pull down menu Edit->Configuration in the Straightness tab (figure 11.8).
+configured in the Configurationwindow accessible both from the Main Menu or from pull down menu Edit- Configuration in the Straightness tab.